 3. Just get moving.

 We know, we know, easier said than done.
 It seems counterintuitive but action leads to motivation, not just the other way around.
 If you’re feeling sluggish, pushing your body to get moving triggers your brain to produce feel-good chemicals—and it’s not just endorphins!
 Exercise encourages a natural release of dopamine and serotonin, creating a positive feedback loop that boosts your mood and inspires you to keep moving.
 So to begin, begin.

 CALIA by Carrie Underwood

 Positive reinforcement can be a powerful motivational tool, and there’s no shame in treating yourself (every now and again).
 The trick is to pick rewards that you can use to further fuel your wellness journey.
 Our favorites are to maximize our rest days with bath soaks and candles, or invest in high-quality workout gear we feel fantastic in.

 5. Find your own, unique path.

 Just because your friend got ripped doing deadlifts does not mean it’s right for you.
 If you find yourself dreading the days you drag yourself to the gym, that’s a pretty good sign you’re not going to be able to keep up your routine for very long.
 Instead, experiment with different fitness tools to find one you genuinely enjoy.
 If you look forward to the activity itself, getting in shape will come naturally!

 Looking for a fitness tool that suits your lifestyle? fit52 offers a wide variety of fun workouts you can do anytime, anywhere.
-Download fit52 now on the App Store.
+Download fit52 now.